ANDRIX99/ANDRIX99/README.md

-- 👋 Hi, I’m @ANDRIX99
+- 👋 Hi, I’m Andrea nice to meet you
 - 👀 I’m interested to learn programming and hacking
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me? contact me on e-mail: andrearuzza501@gmail.com
+- 🎵 I like listen music like Trevor Daniel or Billie Eilish and also other artist
+- 🎥 I really like watch film and tv series like mr. robot and teen wolf or spyder-man

 <!---
 ANDRIX99/ANDRIX99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.